batudmr/batudmr/README.md

 # Hi there, I'm Batuhan 👋

 - 🔭 I’m mostly working with Angular in daily basis.
-- 🌱 I’m currently learning about scalable front-end code architecture, reactive programming and database design.
+- 🌱 I’m currently learning about Spring Boot and Java.
-- 2023 Goals: To master advanced concepts in Angular and learn databases and related subjects.
+- 2024 Goals: To become fullstack developer, learn database systems and SQL
-- ⚡ Fun fact: I've lived in the US for 6 years and learned coding during COVID pandemic.

 ---

 ## Technologies & Tools I'm Using